EveryoneDestroysTheWorld/design/general/ui.md

     <tr>
       <td>Back</td>
       <td>Button</td>
       <td>Goes to the previous page.
-Only shows if the player went to another profile.</td>
+Only shows if the player went to another profile or view.</td>
     </tr>
     <tr>
       <td>Spectate</td>